ibm-cloud-architecture/eda-tech-academy/docs/lab2/index.md

 * Be sure your IDE, like VScode has java extension.
 For VSCode you can use [Quarkus extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-quarkus) and [Red Hat java extension](https://marketplace.visualstudio.com/items?itemName=redhat.java)
 * maven is used to package and run some test.
 The project has `./mvnw` command that brings maven in the project.
+* Open Visual Code.
+Click on “Open Java Project” and pick the refarch-eda-store-inventory from the `eda-tech-academy\lab2\` folder

+From there, select / modify the java code and run it from Visual Code.
 ## Context

 The figure illustrates what you need to build, the green rectangle, which is a [Java Quarkus](https://quarkus.io) application using Kafka Streams API consuming `items` events and computing `store inventory` events by aggregating at the store level.